crroush/in-connect/README.md

 ```
 python python/generate_data.py mycontact.csv --num_contacts=1000 --num_companies=25
 ```
-The result from running cluster_companies.py provides a bubble chart that gives you all of your contacts within a company when you mouse over each bubble.
+The result from running cluster_companies.py provides a bubble chart that gives you all of your contacts within a company when you mouse over each bubble.  **Note the bigger bubbles I am seeing an issue with wrapping the hover text that I need to sort out**

 ![image](https://user-images.githubusercontent.com/9982203/119418163-9b441e80-bcb4-11eb-9432-a8e63e7b6a3f.png)

+You can see a "live" version of the plot [here](https://crroush.github.io/in-connect/bubble_chart.html)

-Generate a Tree Map similar to [this](https://towardsdatascience.com/linkedin-network-visualisation-using-plotly-9e1962247859)
+Generate a Tree Map
 ```
 python python/gen_treemap.py mycontact.csv --network_name="Fake Network"
 ```
+You can view my ["fake network"](https://crroush.github.io/in-connect/fake_network.html) I generated to get an idea of how you might drill down into your data.